shreyas0906/Sequentail-sentence-classification-on-PubMed-RCT/README.md

  - src/models.py
     - contains all the different network architectures to run experiments on.
  - src/data.py
-   - contains all the necessary pre-processing actions that need to be carried out to convert it into a tf.data.Dataset pipeline for the model.
+   - contains all the necessary pre-processing actions that need to be carried out to convert the dataset into a tf.data.Dataset pipeline for the model.
  - src/callbacks.py
-   - all the callbacks for model training and monitoring is located here.
+   - all the callbacks necessary for model training and monitoring is located here.
  - train.py
    - uses all the above mentioned files to start training the model.